🧬

 Are they easy to train?

-They are intelligent but can be independent; consistent, positive training is essential.
+They are intelligent but can be independent; positive reinforcement and patience are essential for success.

 View Official FCI Standard